 Thanks to the high-quality plate material and coating, your waffles will get evenly browned.
 The center will be just as brown and crispy as the edges.
 Plus, the batter won’t stick, meaning your fluffy breakfast will easily peel away from the plates.

-Lastly, there is a built-in no-mess moat.
+Lastly, there is a built-in no-mess drip tray.
 It will collect any batter that overflows, keeping your counters clean.